-Male Incontinence Specialist near Dallas TX
+Male Incontinence Specialist in Dallas, TX

-Dr. Michael Wierschem, a board certified specialist in urology at Dallas Men's Health with locations in both Plano and McKinney, Texas is uniquely qualified to handle very sensitive life issues like male urinary incontinence.
+Dr. Michael Wierschem, a board-certified specialist in urology at Dallas Men's Health with locations in both Plano and McKinney, Texas is uniquely qualified to handle very sensitive life issues like male urinary incontinence.
 It’s a subject that is embarrassing for men to talk about with anyone.
 Dr. Wierschem offers a safe and confidential environment for patients with bladder control problems.
 For discretionary and compassionate care, make an appointment with Dr. Wierschem’s office, either online or by phone.

 What is Male Urinary Incontinence?